Top Graduate Degrees in Business (2021)

 Featured Professor: Arvind Malhotra, PhD

-Dr. Arvind Malhotra is the H. Allen Andrew Professor of Entrepreneurial Education and Professor of Strategy and Entrepreneurship at UNC Kenan-Flagler.
+Dr. Arvind Malhotra is the H. Allen Andrew Distinguished Professor of Strategy and Entrepreneurship at UNC Kenan-Flagler.
 He received his PhD in business administration and MS in industrial and systems engineering from the University of Southern California.
+Dr. Malhotra also earned a BE in electronics and communications engineering from the University of Delhi.

 Other Programs of Note: